Treaty of Labuan

 The Treaty of Labuan was signed between Great Britain and the Brunei Sultanate on 18 December 1846.
-Under this treaty, the Sultan of Brunei ceded the island of Labuan to Great Britain.
+Under this treaty, the Sultan of Brunei ceded the island of Labuan and its adjacent islets to Great Britain.

 Background

 Labuan had belonged to Brunei since the reign of the first Sultan of Brunei, Muhammad Shah.
 The island, previously uninhabited, was used by Malay and Chinese merchants and traders to shelter their ships from storms.
 Labuan was important economically for Brunei as it was regarded as the Sultanate's gateway to the outside world.
 Labuan was considered as a safe shelter and strategically positioned to protect Bruneian interests in the region, especially the Chinese trade route between Brunei and Manila.
-After the fall of Manila to the Spaniards, trading activities in Labuan increased the Island's revenues as taxes increased, due to the increasing number of traders and merchants who came for water supply and most importantly, coal, which Labuan had vast reserves on the Island.
+After the fall of Manila to the Spaniards, trading activities in Labuan increased the island's revenues as taxes increased, due to the increasing number of traders and merchants who came for water supply and most importantly, coal, which Labuan had vast reserves on the island.

 Foreign interests in Labuan

 Labuan attracted foreign interest due to the economic potential of the island.
 However, to Brunei, Labuan was their secret weapon in quelling pirates activity, especially that of the Sulus, who had once been under Bruneian rule.
 In 1700s, the Sultan of Brunei offered Labuan island to the British in exchange for assistance to protect Brunei from Sulu pirates.
 However, the offer came to nothing.

-By 1800s, several foreign powers started to come to Southeast Asia, started by the Portuguese conquest of Malacca in 1511 and the Dutch conquest of Java and Southern Borneo, as a result of the Anglo-Dutch Treaty of 1824, Labuan became more important to the foreign powers they began to venture into Borneo from Labuan.
+By 1800s, several foreign powers started to come to Southeast Asia, started by the Portuguese conquest of Malacca in 1511, the Spanish conquest of Manila in 1570, and the Dutch conquest of Java, Moluccas and Southern Borneo, as a result of the Anglo-Dutch Treaty of 1824, as well as the French conquest of Indochina from 1858 until 1885, Labuan became more important to the foreign powers they began to venture into Borneo from Labuan.